badgeteam/BH20XX-StopNu/README.md

 # Directory structure

- * ./mechanical: All the mechanical files
  * ./documentation: documentation we write and use for designing the StopNu.
+ * ./electronics: Wiring and used off the shelf electronic components.
+ * ./mechanical: Mechanical design files and drawings.
  * ./photos: Photos used to illustrate the design.
- * ./electronics: Wiring and used off the shelf electronic components.
- * ./mechanical: Mechanical deisng files and drawings.
  * ./pcb_light: The design of the LED panel (schematic and PCB, CadSoft Eagle and PDF)
 # License